-Volume VI of this series presents A Perplexed Philosopher (1892), Henry George’s devastating critique of Herbert Spencer’s changing views on the land question after he achieved fame as the author of the “Synthetic Philosophy.”
+Volume VI of this series presents A Perplexed Philosopher (1892), Henry George’s devastating critique of Herbert Spencer’s changing views on the “land question” after Spencer achieved fame as the author of the “Synthetic Philosophy.”
 Social Statics (1850), Spencer’s first major work, affirms an equal right of all to the use of the earth.
-By the early 1890s, Spencer had recanted this view in such works as Justice (1891) and an abridged version of Social Statics (1892).
+By the early 1890s, Spencer had recanted this view in Justice (1891) and an abridged version of Social Statics (1892).
 This betrayal of principle by Spencer provoked George to write A Perplexed Philosopher.
-In this volume George’s original text is supplemented by critical annotations and an extensive topical bibliography.
-A comprehensive index covers all six volumes in the series.
+In this volume, George’s original text is supplemented by critical annotations and an extensive topical bibliography.
+A cumulative index covers all six volumes in the series.

-Henry George wrote A Perplexed Philosopher in order to correct the many confusions about the land question by a major nineteenth century philosopher.
-In doing so he made a significant contribution to such topics as the issue of compensation, when a wrongful entitlement is taken away from a privilege-holder, and tendency of towards materialistic positivism.
-A Perplexed Philosopher reveals some fundamental differences between George’s philosophical outlook and other prevailing views in the nineteenth century.
-A Perplexed Philosopher is not only a major contribution to nineteenth century scholarship with regard to the relation between humanity and nature, but it also illuminates a stark contrast between George’s animating philosophy of equitable reform and Spencer’s philosophy of the status quo.
+Henry George wrote A Perplexed Philosopher to correct the many confusions about the land question by a major nineteenth-century philosopher.
+In doing so, he made a significant contribution to such topics as the issue of compensation, when a wrongful entitlement is taken away from a privilege-holder, and the tendency towards materialistic positivism.
+A Perplexed Philosopher reveals fundamental differences between George’s philosophical outlook and other prevailing views in the nineteenth century.
+A Perplexed Philosopher is not only a major contribution to nineteenth-century scholarship with regard to the relation between humanity and nature, but it also illuminates a stark contrast between George’s animating philosophy of equitable reform and Spencer’s philosophy of the status quo.

 Francis K. Peddle is professor of philosophy, Dominican University College, Ottawa.